 The following applies to any college work taken prior to transfer:

 - To determine whether a course will transfer into Baylor University from another college or university, please refer to the Equivalent Course Tool.
-Please contact Diana Kohler if you have any additional questions or would like to learn the process of taking courses elsewhere once you begin at Baylor University.
+Please contact Stephanie Weishaupt if you have any additional questions or would like to learn the process of taking courses elsewhere once you begin at Baylor University.

 - When factoring a student's prerequisite GPA for admission pruproses, the most recent grades (not necessarily the best) must be counted.

 - Grades of D or F will be factored into a student's prerequisite GPA UNTIL a replacement grade is available.
 For example, a grade of F cannot be omitted even if a student has plans to take the course again or is currently taking the course but has not completed it at the time of applicaiton.

 - Applicants may only repeat a course one (1) time.
 Only the most recent course grade will count for admissions purposes.
 Students who fail the same prerequiste course twice are not eligible to apply.

 *Students with extenuating circumstances may petition the Director of Student Services for a review of transcripts and consideration for eligibility to apply for admission.
 The Director will review the request and make a recommendation to the Admissions Committee.
 The Admissions Committee will make a recommendation to the Dean, who will make the final decision.